|

 spreading like a virus across America.
 From Chinatown to Nob Hill to

-the Tenderloin, San Francisco then—like now—had it all.
+the Tenderloin, San Francisco then, like now, had it all.
 And so does

 CHINA BLUES.
 If you ever walked the streets of Chinatown and wondered